kodecocodes/english-style-guide/README.md

 **colons**
 The first letter of a *complete sentence* following a colon should be capitalized.
 So both of the following examples are correct:
 * There's one thing you should know: thing.
 * There's one thing you should know: Never lick a frozen signpost.
+Colons should never appear inside bold formatting.

 **commas**
 We do not use the serial (Oxford) comma.
 See the section below for more details.